sigi73/Josh_Sid_ACS/Project1/Project1.md

 ## Test Results

+The following data represents the time for completion of each of the desired data types and the multiplication meathod used.
+These tests were ran on an i7-8700k overclocked to 4.5GHz.
+Every multiplication for this test was done between 2 equally sized matrices.
+For the block multiplication, different powers of 2 were used amd are noted in a seperate table.
+Any other sized block may have different effects on the running time.
+All of this data is approximate and results may very slightly based on other applications running at the same time as execution.

 | Matrix Sizes  | Int Naive Time(s)	| Int Block Time(s) |	Int SIMD Time(s) |	Float Naive Time(s) |	Float Block Time(s) |	Float SIMD Time(s) |
 | :---          |  :----:   |  :----:   |  :----:  |   :----:   |   :----:   |   :----:   |
 | 10 x 10	      | 0.000003	| 0.000004	|0.000002	 | 0.000001	  | 0.000005	 | 0.000002   |